olyaiy/TypeGPT/README.md

 - `/see`: Uses clipboard content as the prompt.
 Preview the first 9 words, then press Cmd+Shift+Enter.

 - `/stop`: Stop listening.
 Everytime you type `/ask` or `/see` the program starts listening for Cmmd+shift+Enter to send a prompt to the OpenAI API.
 When you type /stop, the program will stop listening.
 This is incase you start a prompt but change your mind.

+- `/chatgpt`: Switch to ChatGPT model.
+- `/gemini`: Switch to Google Gemini model.
+- `/check`: Check which model is currently active.

 - `Shift + Cmd + Enter`: Send the text to ChatGPT when in listening mode.